MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Set-MgGroupLicense.md

 Licenses assigned to the group will be assigned to all users in the group.
 To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
 To get the subscriptions available in the directory, perform a GET subscribedSkus request.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Set-MgBetaGroupLicense](/powershell/module/Microsoft.Graph.Beta.Groups/Set-MgBetaGroupLicense?view=graph-powershell-beta)

 ## SYNTAX